KomodoPlatform/Documentation/docs/notary/setup-Komodo-Notary-Node.md

 If your notary seed or private keys are compromised, it not only places your server and notary funds at risk, but may also compromise the security of the entire dPoW network. **If you ever suspect that your seed or private keys have been compromised, you should immediately contact the Komodo Team so steps can be taken to mitigate any potential threats.**

-It is recommended that you write down the randomly generated seed (24 words) in a piece of paper (or use a rugged physical backup like CryptoSteel), then type directly into your server, or generate the seed phrase on the server itself a tool like [https://github.com/smk762/DragonhoundTools/blob/master/wallet/gen_seed.py](https://github.com/smk762/DragonhoundTools/blob/master/wallet/gen_seed.py).
+It is recommended that you write down the randomly generated seed (24 words) in a piece of paper (or use a rugged physical backup like CryptoSteel), then type directly into your server, or generate the seed phrase on the server itself with a tool like [https://github.com/smk762/DragonhoundTools/blob/master/wallet/gen_seed.py](https://github.com/smk762/DragonhoundTools/blob/master/wallet/gen_seed.py).

 ---